ministryofjustice/network-access-control-server/README.md

 ## What triggers a deployment of the Radius server from the Admin Portal?

-1. Certificates
-    - Uploading and deleting an EAP or RADSEC certificate from the Admin Portal
+1. Uploading and deleting a certificate

-1. Mac Authentication Bypass
-    - Adding, deleting, or updating a Mac address to the MAB list
-    - Adding, deleting, or updating a MAB response in the MAB lis
-1. Sites and Clients
-    - Adding a Client to a Site
-1. Policies
-    - Policies are read using the read-replica RDS, creating a Policy does not trigger a deployment
+2. Modifying a MAC address or response attribute associated with that MAC address

+3. Modifying a site, client or policy association of the site

+*Note: Policy updates do not trigger a deployment, any rule / response updates will be available to FreeRadius at runtime*